dkadetov/strimzi-kafka-connect/docs/HOW-TO-CONFIGURE.md

 Additionally, the image includes `opentelemetry-extension-trace-propagators`.

-The `values.yaml` file provides examples of possible parameters, so we won’t repeat them here.
+The `values.yaml` file provides examples of possible parameters, so we won't repeat them here.

 However, it is worth noting that all the parameters listed in this section ultimately populate the `deploymentConfig.extraEnv` section.